Improwised/kb.repairrabbit.github.io/content/tickets/how-to-generate-tickets-for-the-exsisting-customers.md

 Search the customer.
 ![How to generate a ticket for the exsisting customers?](/images/tickets/how_to_generate_the_tickets_for_exsisting_customers/search_the_customer.png)

-Fill the required details, “add ”
+Fill in required details, click “add ”
 ![How to generate a ticket for the exsisting customers?](/images/tickets/how_to_generate_the_tickets_for_exsisting_customers/fill_the_required_details & add.png)

-The New ticket has been created.
+New ticket has been created.
 ![How to generate a ticket for the exsisting customers?](/images/tickets/how_to_generate_the_tickets_for_exsisting_customers/the_new_ticket_is_generated.png)